Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Abstract

 \section{Abstract}

 In the paper, we propose a class of accelerated zeroth-order and first-order momentum methods for both nonconvex mini-optimization and minimax-optimization.
-Specifically, we propose a new accelerated zeroth-order momentum (Acc-ZOM) method to solve stochastic mini-optimization problems.
-We prove that the Acc-ZOM method achieves a lower query complexity of $\tilde{O}(d^{3/4}\epsilon^{-3})$ for finding an $\epsilon$-stationary point, which improves the best known result by a factor of $O(d^{1/4})$ where $d$ denotes the parameter dimension.
-In particular, the Acc-ZOM does not require large batches required in the existing zeroth-order stochastic algorithms.
-At the same time, we propose an accelerated \textbf{zeroth-order} momentum descent ascent (Acc-ZOMDA) method for \textbf{black-box} minimax-optimization.
-We prove that the Acc-ZOMDA method reaches a lower query complexity of $\tilde{O}((d_1+d_2)^{9/10}\kappa_y^{3}\epsilon^{-3})$ for finding an $\epsilon$-stationary point, which improves the best known result by a factor of $O((d_1+d_2)^{1/10})$ where $d_1$ and $d_2$ denote dimensions of optimization parameters and $\kappa_y$ is condition number.
-Moreover, we propose an accelerated \textbf{first-order} momentum descent ascent (Acc-MDA) method for solving \textbf{white-box} minimax problems, and prove that it achieves a lower gradient complexity of $\tilde{O}(\kappa_y^{(3-\nu/2)}\epsilon^{-3})$ with $\nu>0$ for finding an $\epsilon$-stationary point, which improves the best known result by a factor of $O(\kappa_y^{\nu/2})$.
-Extensive experimental results on the black-box adversarial attack to deep neural networks (DNNs) and poisoning attack demonstrate the efficiency of our algorithms.
+Specifically, we propose a new accelerated zeroth-order momentum (Acc-ZOM) method for black-box mini-optimization where only function values can be obtained.
+Moreover, we prove that our Acc-ZOM method achieves a lower query complexity of $\tilde{O}(d^{3/4}\epsilon^{-3})$ for finding an $\epsilon$-stationary point, which improves the best known result by a factor of $O(d^{1/4})$ where $d$ denotes the variable dimension.
+In particular, our Acc-ZOM does not need large batches required in the existing zeroth-order stochastic algorithms.
+Meanwhile, we propose an accelerated zeroth-order momentum descent ascent (Acc-ZOMDA) method for black-box minimax optimization, where only function values can be obtained.
+Our Acc-ZOMDA obtains a low query complexity of $\tilde{O}((d_1+d_2)^{3/4}\kappa_y^{4.5}\epsilon^{-3})$ without requiring large batches for finding an $\epsilon$-stationary point, where $d_1$ and $d_2$ denote variable dimensions and $\kappa_y$ is condition number.
+Moreover, we propose an accelerated first-order momentum descent ascent (Acc-MDA) method for minimax optimization, whose explicit gradients are accessible.
+Our Acc-MDA achieves a low gradient complexity of $\tilde{O}(\kappa_y^{4.5}\epsilon^{-3})$ without requiring large batches for finding an $\epsilon$-stationary point.
+In particular, our Acc-MDA can obtain a lower gradient complexity of $\tilde{O}(\kappa_y^{2.5}\epsilon^{-3})$ with a batch size $O(\kappa_y^4)$, which improves the best known result by a factor of $O(\kappa_y^{1/2})$.
+Extensive experimental results on black-box adversarial attack to deep neural networks and poisoning attack to logistic regression demonstrate efficiency of our algorithms.